-When I look back at the last year of my life, from when my coaching business got started to where I am now, I can’t quite believe the transformation.
+When I look back at the couple of years, from when my coaching business got started to where I am now, I can’t quite believe the transformation.

 The process has been one of huge growth and change, but it wasn’t an instant, overnight switch from one career to another.
 Instead it was a gradual process which gained momentum as my knowledge and confidence grew.

 I definitely didn’t have it all figured out before I quit my job.
 I didn’t have a perfect website, or a full roster of clients, or thousands of pounds of savings in the bank (though I wouldn’t necessarily recommend that last part, a larger savings cushion would have definitely helped!).

 What I did do was start to experiment with my business whilst I was still in my 9-5.
 No pressure, just testing out ideas, networking, learning and getting a feel for how I liked to work, what I was good at, and what kinds of services people most needed.

 And that’s what I would recommend for you too.
 The key is stop overthinking it and start getting your hands dirty.
 This will help you get over your fear of ‘making the giant leap’ because in fact you can just begin with small steps.
 Now doesn’t that feel better and SO much less scary?

 So here are some low pressure tips for testing out your business idea whilst still in your 9 to 5: